simmypayyappillyvarghese/Mixed-Mood/README.md

 <br>

 GIVEN a vibez web application with search options
-*   WHEN I sign up/log in THEN I am presented with a homepage with radio button with mood option.
+*   WHEN I sign up/log in THEN I am presented with a homepage with radio button with mood option and search bar to search for the artist name.
 *   WHEN I select the mood radio button THEN I am given a suggested playlist based on the mood
-*   WHEN presented with the playlist  THEN I go through it
 *   WHEN I get presented with songs If I don’t like THEN I click a refresh button and get presented with a new playlist
-*   WHEN I do get presented with songs I do like THEN I am able to add it to the library and listen to it and View the lyrics
+*   WHEN I search for the songs with artist name THEN I am given a suggested playlist based on artist name *.
+WHEN I am presented with the playlist I Am able to play the songs ,add it to the library and View the lyrics
-*   WHEN I want to search up the songs based on artist name, album, genre THEN I will be presented with the related songs

 <br>